AdobeDocs/analytics-platform.en/help/data-ingestion/mobilesdk.md

     - Select **[!UICONTROL Save & Build to Development]**.

-    This saves and builds the tag for your development environment.
+    Your tag is saved and is build for your development environment.
 A green dot indicates a successful build of your tag on your development environment.

 4. You can select **[!UICONTROL ...]** to rebuild the library or move the library to a staging or production environment.